-On the left picture below, we see that the triangle $C$ is mapped by the homotopy to the yellow triangle, while the triangle $D$ is mapped to the blue triangle.
-In the picture on the right, we can infer that only by comparing the areas: the blue and yellow triangles have different areas, so just by comparing the areas we know that two different simplices must be mapped onto them.
+In the left picture below, we see that the triangle $C$ is mapped by the homotopy to the yellow triangle, while the triangle $D$ is mapped to the blue triangle.
+In the right picture, we can infer that only by comparing the areas: the blue and yellow triangles have different areas, so just by comparing the areas we know that two different simplices must be mapped onto them.

-This suggests that it might be profitable to search for geometric realizations with an additional property: that distinguish simplices by their volumes.